Creating your first AI-powered synthetic dataset takes very little effort.

 Using generative neural networks, a model is trained to retain your dataset’s granularity, statistical correlations, structures, and time-dependencies.

-The resulting synthetic copy is tested against the original data for accuracy and privacy.
+The resulting synthetic table is tested against the original for accuracy and privacy.
 It checks for identical information matches and whether the synthetic subjects are dissimilar enough to the original subjects to prevent re-identification.
-MOSTLY AI discards the original dataset once this stage is completed.

 Once MOSTLY AI completes the synthetization job, a QA report appears with general information about the synthetic data’s accuracy, whether it passed the privacy tests, the number and type of columns, and the number of generated subjects.